mikey179/releaseIt/readme.md

 What it doesn't do: ensure the release is listed on packagist.org or any other Composer repository.
-It is assumed there are mechanisms in place which automatically detect new version tags and add them to the according repository.
+It is assumed there are mechanisms in place which automatically detect new version tags and add them to the relevant repository accordingly.

 ## Usage